AlexisJehan/MvnCheck/README.md

 ```

 ## Ignore file
-_Maven Check_ allows to ignore artifacts or update versions by having a `.mvnchk-ignore` file:
+_MvnCheck_ allows to ignore artifacts or update versions by having a `.mvnchk-ignore` file:
 - globally in the user home
 - specifically in a project directory.